- My Library Account

 Genevieve Lyons was a co-founder of the Dublin Globe Theatre Company in 1954.
 An actress, she starred in numerous Globe Theatre productions at their base in Dun Laoghaire.
 In 1956 she starred as ‘Sally Bowles’ in the play, I Am a Camera, a work that would later be adapted to become the Broadway and film hit, Cabaret.

-Contemporary Irish theatre and its development through the 1990s is seen in a range of archive collections.
+Contemporary Irish theatre and its development through the 1990s can be seen through a range of archive collections at University of Galway Library.
 Pan Pan Theatre Company was founded in Dublin by Gavin Quinn and Aedin Cosgrove in 1993.
 Initially known as Ireland’s first deaf ensemble, the company produced work for and by deaf artists, Pan Pan continued to evolve and become one of Ireland’s most recognised experimental and avant-garde theatre companies.
-The company have become synonymous with the works of William Shakespeare and Samuel Beckett as well as European and classic international theatre and for pushing boundaries of theatrical form and technology.
+The company has engaged extensively with the works of William Shakespeare and Samuel Beckett as well as European and classic international theatre and is recognised internationally for pushing boundaries of theatrical form and technology.
+Pan Pan tour productions internationally and collaborate with theatre makers from all over the world, bringing Irish theatre into dialogue with new audiences and cultures.

-The Corn Exchange Theatre Company specialise in producing work in the Commedia d’ell’Arte, a highly stylized form of theatrical expression.
-Founded by director Annie Ryan and playwright Michael West in 1995, the company brought an entirely unique form of embodied performance, re-interpreting Irish classics as well as a contemporary international repertoire.
-The archive includes draft scripts and adaptations by Michael West as well as director’s notebooks by Annie Ryan.
+The Corn Exchange Theatre Company specialise in producing work in Commedia d’ell’Arte, a highly stylized form of theatrical expression.
+Founded by director Annie Ryan and playwright Michael West in 1995, the company brought an entirely unique form of embodied performance into Irish theatre, re-interpreting Irish classics as well as a contemporary international repertoire through their unique style.
+The Corn Exchange archive includes draft scripts and adaptations by Michael West as well as director’s notebooks by Annie Ryan.